gyromean/nixos-config/README.md

 git clone git@github.com:gyromean/qmk-config.git ~/.config/nixos-config
 ```

-Now we need to properly link the repo files.
+Now we need to properly link the repo files:

 Firstly, remove the current configuration and link this one:
 ```bash